Did you know it's possible to use two mortgage loans when buying a home in…

 Mortgage pre-approval is a more thorough version of pre-qualification.
 California home buyers can get pre-approved for a loan when they’re ready to start shopping for a house.

-Pre-approval typically involves a credit check, and a more in-depth review of the borrower’s income, assets and debts.
+Pre-approval typically involves a credit check and a more in-depth review of the borrower’s income, assets, and debts.
 The goal here is to get a better sense of how much you can borrow, so you can narrow your home search accordingly.

-You’ll probably need to submit a mortgage application to get pre-approved.
-That’s another thing that distinguishes it from the pre-qualification process.
 A home buyer in California could get pre-qualified without having to submit a loan application.
 But an application is usually required for a full pre-approval.

 The benefits of getting pre-approved include: